liveshadow/game_talk/README.md

 * Make website more sophisticated looking: update graphics, polish interface
 * STRETCH GOAL: use sentiment analysis (Alchemy API) on Twitter results

-##Focus##

-Overall, our focus is on rendering 15 pieces of information regarding the searched game on the website: 5 articles/news sources, 5 reviews, and 5 tweets.
-Pulling this information and laying it out in a easily readable and understandable manner for the user is our primary focus.
-Additionally, we are planning for this to be a one-page website: it will look a bit like the google home page to start with just a search box, and when a game name is typed in, it will render all of the information on the same page.

-Stretch goals include: figuring out how to filter more relevent articles/reviews, sentiment analysis, having multiple/extra pages of information that we feel is relevent regarding the game